Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 * Prefer to use callbacks.
 The bindings can poll a device for an available callback by clocking out a single byte.
-If you use getters to poll for rapidly changing state, a complete TFP request, response and acknowledgement must be sent over SPI, resulting in at least 23 bytes of data to send.
+If you use getters to poll for rapidly changing state, a complete TFP request, response and acknowledgment must be sent over SPI, resulting in at least 23 bytes of data to send.

 * If you know exactly what callbacks to expect in what intervals,